Sunspotter-Project/sunspotter-neural-network/README.md

-# SunSpotter - Projektarbeit aF&E HS2021
+# SunSpotter - Project work aF&E HS2021
 :cloud_with_rain: :partly_sunny: :sunny: :heartpulse:

 Projectwork for the modul applied research and development from Martina Buchmeier, Matthias Christen and Marion Mürner.